berzerk0/Probable-Wordlists/README.md

 # Probable Wordlists
-Wordlists sorted by populatirty originally created for password generation and testing
+Wordlists sorted by popularity originally created for password generation and testing

-### Why slog through an encylopedic, alphabetized wordlist when you can start with the words people are most likely to use?
+### Why slog through an encyclopedic, alphabetized wordlist when you can start with the words people are most likely to use?

 There are some great wordlists out there, but I decided to amalgamate, edit, trim and create a few of my own.